jtpaasch/bap-kb/01-knowledge-base/07/README.md

   let result = KB.run Car.cls build_car state in
 ```

-If the KB computation succeeds, it returns a pair `(snapshot, updated_state)`.
-If it fails, it returns a KB error.
+If the KB computation succeeds, it returns a pair `(snapshot, new_state)`, where `snapshot` is a snapshot of the object at the end of the computation, and `new_state` is the updated KB state.
+If the computation fails, it returns a KB error.
 We can print both of them:

 ```
 let () =